JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 ---------

 = 1.0.4 - 2017-07-18 =
-* Add options to choose between additive and subtractive query.
+* Added: options to choose between additive and subtractive query.
-* Options to randomize query.
+* Added: options to randomize query.
+* Added: options to display meta.

 = 1.0.3 - 2017-03-21 =
-* Add update function (for private hosting). <br />
+* Added: update function (for private hosting). <br />
 This will be removed if plugin is submitted to WordPress repository.